finbourne/luminesce-sdk-python/sdk/docs/HistoricallyExecutedQueriesApi.md

 # **fetch_history_result_histogram**
 > str fetch_history_result_histogram(execution_id, bucket_size=bucket_size, filter=filter, json_proper=json_proper)

-FetchHistoryResultHistogram: Makes a histogram of results from a query history search
+FetchHistoryResultHistogram: Make a histogram of results of a history search

 Fetch the histogram in Json format (if available, or if not simply being informed it is not yet ready) The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden - 404 Not Found : The requested query result doesn't (yet) exist. - 429 Too Many Requests : Please try your request again soon   1.
 The query has been executed successfully in the past yet the server-instance receiving this request (e.g. from a load balancer) doesn't yet have this data available.
 1. By virtue of the request you have just placed this will have started to load from the persisted cache and will soon be available.
 1. It is also the case that the original server-instance to process the original query is likely to already be able to service this request.